 “The Playhouse is an incredibly nurturing environment for playwrights and artists.
 A safe haven for experimentation.”

-– John Leguizamo, Emmy Award-winng performer and creator of the Page To Stage production of Latin History for Morons.
+– John Leguizamo, Tony and Emmy Award-winning performer and creator of the Page To Stage production of Latin History for Morons.

 “There’s a sense of a moment at the Playhouse that the new-work development here is firing on all cylinders.”

-– Christopher Ashley, Artistic Director of La Jolla Playhouse and 2017 Tony Award winner of Best Direction of a Musical
+– Christopher Ashley, The Rich Family Artistic Director of La Jolla Playhouse and 2017 Tony Award winner of Best Direction of a Musical

-For more information on how you can support new work development, please contact Bonnie Broberg, Associate Director of Philanthropy, at [email protected] or (858) 228-3084.
+For more information on how you can support new work development, please contact Associate Director of Philanthropy, Keely Daximillion, at [email protected] or (858) 228-3084.

 La Jolla Playhouse is a known launching pad for plays and musicals that have enjoyed success in San Diego, on Broadway and beyond.
 Developing productions of this caliber takes a tremendous commitment of resources from our local community and Playhouse leadership, including our generous show sponsors.